Management Science and Operations Management

 The field of operations management applies the underlying methodologies of management science to deal with the problems of developing, producing, and delivering goods and services.
 The focus is on how to combine concepts, models, and data to help managers develop better systems and make better decisions concerning operations.

-To view current research being done by management science or operations management faculty and students, see the operations management special issue of Capital Ideas.
+To view current research being done by management science or operations management faculty and students, see the operations management articles in the Chicago Booth Review.

 Students who choose to emphasize management science/operations management should have had at least two years of college-level mathematics before they enter the PhD Program.
 The areas of most relevance to business are linear algebra, analysis, and probability; students with a minimal background should expect to take additional work in these areas.